apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

       },
 ```
 The `"collection":"*"` setting indicates this path applies to all collections, which maps to endpoint `/collections/<COLL>/admin/ping` at runtime.

+The initial authorization config grants the `read` permission to the `users` role, which allows `users` to send query requests but cannot add / update / delete documents.
+For instance, the `solr` user is mapped to the `users` role, so the `solr` user can send query requests only.
+In general, please verify the initial authorization rules for each role before sharing user credentials.

 ### Option 2: User-provided Basic Auth Secret